shravan-das/Netflix-clone/README.md

 ## Introduction

 The Netflix Clone App is a web application that emulates the user interface and functionality of Netflix.
-It allows users to browse through a catalog of movies and TV shows, watch trailers, and stream content.

 The app is built using ReactJS, a popular JavaScript library for building user interfaces, and Firebase, a cloud-based backend service.
 Tailwind CSS is used for styling the application, providing a responsive and visually appealing design.